young-sudo/spatialflow/README.md

 A metric that emphasizes magnitude (like Euclidean) might connect cells based on overall transcriptional activity, while a metric emphasizing shape (like Cosine) might connect cells with similar gene expression patterns, even if their total RNA content differs.

-For this analysis, we used `Scanpy`'s correlation distance metric, the clustering resolution (RES) is set to 0.8, and the number of neighbors is set to 15.
+For this analysis, `Scanpy`'s correlation distance metric is used, and the clustering resolution (RES) is set to 0.8, and the number of neighbors is set to 15.
 These parameters will likely need to be fine-tuned for new analyses: a smaller resolution generally leads to fewer clusters, while increasing the number of neighbors will have a similar effect.

 <p style="margin-top: 10px; margin-bottom: 10px;" align="center">
 <img src="https://raw.githubusercontent.com/young-sudo/spatialflow/main/img/umap_by_clusters.png" alt="10x" width=250>